How to Remove News Headlines from Spotlight Search in iOS

 The News and Suggested News headline feature could be more useful if users were given some control over what appears in the suggestion list, but for now there is no method of determining what sources or what type of articles, topics, or news you want to be suggested to you at the Spotlight screen.
 So for now it’s a choice between having some legitimate news mixed in with plenty of tabloid, opinion, pseudo-news and sensationalism, or nothing at all.

-For me personally, I turn the feature off as I don’t find it helpful or relevant, but undoubtedly many users will like having the random mixture of headlines show up in their Spotlight on iPhone, iPad touch.
+For me personally, I turn the feature off as I don’t find it helpful or relevant, but undoubtedly many users will like having the random mixture of headlines show up in their Spotlight on iPhone, iPad, and iPad touch.
 Try it out either way, you can always reverse the change and either get the news and tabloid headlines back, or hide them again.